-Sales Enablement is largely focused on technology.
-Enabling efficient access to the marketing corpus.
+Sales Enablement is largely focused on technology to enable efficient access to the marketing corpus.
 They are powerful tools for tracking use and other metrics to better define what content works, and what content doesn’t.
 But this is only a start.

 Most marketing content aims higher in the “sales funnel:” the start of the “buyer’s journey.”
 But as the prospective buyer (a “lead”) moves through the decision process and starts interacting with sales (a “prospect”), use of established marketing content falls off sharply.
 This is where the “handoff” from marketing to sales occurs.
 Marketing doesn’t deal in “prospects,” it deals in “leads.”